Okmeque1/software/README.md

 ## 3 : Batch&CMD

 Batch and CMD.
 This is where all *.bat and all *.cmd files will be stored.
-The URl for Batch&CMD is https://github.com/Okmeque1/software/tree/main/Batch&CMD
+The URL for Batch&CMD is https://github.com/Okmeque1/software/tree/main/Batch&CMD